i2bc/SURFMAP/README.md

 #### Notes

-1. You will still need to install the SURFMAP package on your machine to use the [**pre-built Docker image**](https://hub.docker.com/r/lopesi2bc/surfmap).
-2. We strongly recommend that you install the SURFMAP package and its python dependencies in an isolated environment.
+We strongly recommend that you install the SURFMAP package and its python dependencies in an isolated environment.
 Click in the section below for a short illustration on why and how to use an isolated environment.

 <details style="margin-left: 32px">
 <summary>How to use an isolated environment (recommended)</summary>
 <br>
 <p>
-By using an isolated environment you'll avoid potential version conflicts between python libraries when working on different projects.
+By using an isolated environment you will avoid potential version conflicts between python libraries when working on different projects.
 Some of the most popular tools to work with isolated python environments are [virtualenv](https://pypi.org/project/virtualenv/), [pyenv](https://pypi.org/project/pyenv/), [pipenv](https://pypi.org/project/pipenv/).
 </p>

 Below is an example on how to use [virtualenv](https://pypi.org/project/virtualenv/).